-Raquel Terán- Candidate for Arizona House of Representatives District 30, AZ
+Raquel Terán- Arizona House of Representatives District 30, AZ

 Educational and professional background: Raquel serves as the Arizona Campaign Director for ISTANDWITHPP, a Planned Parenthood campaign fighting to protect the Affordable Healthcare Act and women’s reproductive rights.